-“I thought we agreed no more of this bullshit.”
+“I thought we agreed no more of this.”
 El had dumped him in the summer of ’85, but only for a few days and because they had been manipulated by her jealous father.
 Hopper had thought Mike was too obsessed with El and warned him to stay away.
 Terrified of the sheriff’s threats, Mike had started avoiding El, giving her reasons that were obvious lies — to which she had responded by “dumping his ass” on Max’s advice.
 They had been fourteen years old, still kids really, and Hopper acting like the worst child of all.
 Since then Mike and El had sworn a no-dumping pact.
-Break ups were off limits — unless it was for real.
-If one of them had a very serious reason.
+Break ups were off limits, unless it was for real.

 “We swore a pact,” he said.

 His voice rose.
 “So why are you doing this?”

 “What do you mean, you don’t know?”